-Each year the BU Travel and Transport Team, in partnership with Dorset Police and Bournemouth, Poole & Christchurch Council, run a number of events aimed at helping support cyclists and pedestrians stay safe whilst travelling to and from campus during the darker months.
+Each year the BU Travel and Transport Team, in partnership with Dorset Police and Bournemouth, Poole & Christchurch Council, run a number of activities aimed at helping support cyclists and pedestrians stay safe whilst travelling to and from campus during the darker months.

 Now the clocks have gone back, your commute may now be during periods of low light, here are some tips to help you stay safe:

 If you're walking to and from campus in the darker hours please ensure that you choose well-lit main routes.

 Ensure you have appropriate clothing and equipment for the changing weather including waterproof clothing and an umbrella.